Student self-assessment occurs when learners assess their own performance. With practice, they learn to:

 Self-assessment prompts for students

-You can incorporate self-assessment into almost any assessment task, either at or after assignment submission time.
+You can incorporate self-assessment into almost any assessment task, either when or after students submit their assignments.

-Race, (2001) suggests structuring the self-assessment by prompting students, asking them, for example:
+Race (2001) suggests structuring the self-assessment by prompting students; for example, by asking them:

-- What do you think is a fair grade for the work you have handed in?
+- What do you think is a fair grade for the work you have handed in, and why do you think so?

 - What did you do best in this assessment task?